tarikbinaziz/flutter_clean_architecture/README.md

   # Use Cases

-    After successfully establishing the repositories layer, the next step involves creating use-case files.
+    After successfully establishing the repositories layer,
+    the next step involves creating use-case files.
     These use cases will encapsulate and orchestrate the application-specific business logic, serving as a bridge between the presentation layer and the repositories, ensuring a clean and modular architecture.

     Each use case is tasked with executing specific actions or operations, providing a reusable solution that can be utilized across different features without the need to duplicate code for each new functionality.

     * Domain Layer
       Now in Domain Layer — Use Cases
+      - make a common Use Case class in utils folder
       - inside domain/usecases folder, create a dart file abstract_articles_usecase.dart:
+      - this use case will give us error message or data if success

   ### Main Logic is short